-This claim, in particular, addresses an important and enduring conceptual perturbation.
-This is as follows.
-There is considerable ongoing interest in the relationship between the social and the individual within the major disciplines of psychology (Rogoff, 1995; Scribner, 1997/1990; Valsiner, 1994), philosophy (Archer, 2000; Bhaskar, 1998) and sociology (Fenwick, 1998; Giddens, 1991).
-Although different in emphasis, much of the deliberations in these disciplines are focused on the prominence of one or the other of the contributions (i.e. social structures or individual agency).
-Such debates address important issues associated with the origins of the knowledge and the knowing required for work, and whether and in what ways the individual or the social predominates in the formation (including its remaking and transformation) and learning of this knowledge.
-These perspectives offer different responses to the question: do individuals bring about personal and cultural change, or is that change dependent upon social forms and structures (Ratner, 2000; Valsiner, 2000)?
+There is enduring interest in the relationship between the social and the individual within the major disciplines of psychology (Rogoff, 1995; Scribner, 1997/1990; Valsiner, 1994), philosophy (Archer, 2000; Bhaskar, 1998) and sociology (Fenwick, 1998; Giddens, 1991) in understanding how people engage in social practices and learn through these experiences.
+Although different in emphasis, much of the deliberations in these disciplines are focused on the prominence of the contributions of either social structures or individual agency to cultural activity.
+Such debates address important issues associated with the origins of the knowledge required individually and societally required for participation in cultural activity, such as work.
+In addition, is the issue of whether and in what ways the individual or the social predominates in the formation (including its remaking and transformation) and learning of knowledge about and for work.
+These perspectives offer different responses to the question: do individuals bring about personal and cultural change, or is that change dependent upon social forms and structures (Ratner, 2000; Valsiner,

+2000)?
 Here, we propose that the answer is to be found in the dualities comprising relationship between the two.
-Workplaces provide a useful test bench to investigate, illuminate and discuss further this proposition.
+Workplaces provide a useful test bench to investigate and appraise this proposition because they are environments where the diversity of contributions necessary to the production of goods and services witness and manifest the enactments of knowledge that is socially-structured and individually-engaged.

-This paper proposes some bases to identify how these dualities play out, can be illuminated and elaborated and understood further.
-Firstly, premises of the complex relational interdependence between the social and the individual (or ontogenetic) contributions to individual learning and the remaking of practice are briefly rehearsed.
-Following this, the procedures adopted in the research project are proposed and described.
+In considering the dualities that comprise workers' personal engagement in work and the transformations of learning and cultural practice that arise from this interactivity, this paper proposes some bases to identify how these dualities play out, can be illuminated and elaborated and understood further.
+These bases emerge from an ongoing investigation and analysis of groups of three workers each engaged in each of four distinct kinds of work and workplaces.
+Progressing from the conceptual positions outlined above, the paper is structured as follows.
+Firstly, the complex relational interdependence central to the dualities comprising the relationship between the social and the individual (or ontogenetic) contributions to individual learning and the remaking of practice are elaborated as the conceptual premises of this paper.
+Following this, the procedures adopted in the research project are described.
 Then, using an initial analysis of the data of just three workers, four bases for illuminating and elaborating both the relational interdependence and also the learning and remaking of practice are proposed.
-These comprise: (i) reflection and review (i.e. reflection); (ii) performance roles (kinds of selves developed in the workplace); (iii) prospects for dialogue (i.e. opportunities to for interpersonal interactions); and (iv) how conceptions of rewards and recognition are constructed.
-Finally, some tentative propositions about the efficacy of these bases are advanced
+These comprise: (i) reflection and review (i.e. reflection); (ii) performance roles (kinds of selves developed in the workplace); (iii) prospects for dialogue (i.e. opportunities for interpersonal interactions); and (iv) how conceptions of rewards and recognition are constructed.
+Finally, some tentative propositions about the efficacy of these bases are advanced.